Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Related work

+Unsupervised methods offer a significant advantage in that they do not necessitate specific training data, allowing for better generalization across different datasets and measurement setups.
+These methods focus on measuring the BVP signal as it manifests in various facial regions, ensuring adaptability to diverse scenarios.
+However, given the absence of a learning component, the performance of unsupervised methods can be influenced by several factors: sensitivity to noise and artifacts, dependency on user-defined parameters (many unsupervised methods rely on user-defined parameters for their performance, making them less adaptable to diverse scenarios and subjects), and limited adaptability to varying skin types and lighting conditions (previous unsupervised methods may not be well-suited for handling diverse skin types and lighting conditions, which can result in suboptimal rPPG signal extraction).

-In general, unsupervised methods try to recover the blood volume pulse signal as a photoplethysmography of the face.
-The main efforts have been made in finding suitable ways of transforming noisy RGB signals into reliable PPGs, while the impact of other components of the system such as face detection and tracking, have been mainly disregarded.
+Unsupervised non-learning-based method's efforts have focused on finding suitable ways of transforming noisy RGB signals into reliable PPGs.
+In contrast, the impact of other system components, such as face detection and tracking, has been mainly disregarded.
 Our contribution addresses the unsupervised rPPG process as a system with multiple components that can be improved separately.

-The main advantage of unsupervised methods is that they do not require specific training data, and the results translate very well to different datasets and measurement setups, since they aim at measuring the blood volume pulse signal as it arrives to different regions of the face.
-However, since these methods do not include any learning component, their performance is very much affected by the different nature of this measured facial signal with respect to the reference signals considered the ground truth, which are mainly based on ECG signals or PPG signals obtained at a distant point (e.g. the head or the finger).
-Therefore, even for normal individuals that do not present anomalies, small differences in the resulting signals in terms of synchronicity and dynamic range are to be expected.